5 Key Workouts to nail your next trail race

 60 minutes on the elliptical trainer - going at 3 minutes hands-on, followed by 2 minutes hands-free ( > this is also a great way to improve core and ankle stability)

 60 - 120 minutes on the spin bike - rolling the legs in low gear and high cadence at 85+ rpm (rotations per minute)

-4. Speedplay session - The goal with a speedplay (Fartlek) session on the trails is to attack different parts of the trail by getting the efforts on different kind of terrain, - e.g. uphills, downhills, technical trails.
+4. Speedplay session - The goal with a Speedplay (Fartlek) session on the trails is to attack different parts of the trail by getting the efforts on different kinds of terrain, - e.g. uphills, downhills, technical trails.

 · For shorter trail races: 10 x (4 minutes easy, followed by 1 min hard) on a medium distance training run between 10-20k (the hard parts should be at 1:30 minute pace per km faster than the 4 min easy sections (e.g. if the easy sections are around 6:30 min pace per km, the hard 1 min sections should be at 5:00 min pace per km)